You’ve decided you want to become a virtual assistant (or a solopreneur or an entrepreneur).

 I attended a conference in my target niche.

-In fact, it was the Teachers Pay Teachers Conference that I attended this past summer.
-I did my best to let the teacher-sellers that I met know that I’m a virtual assistant and, in many cases, explained what a virtual assistant is.
+In fact, it was the Teachers Pay Teachers Conference that happens every July.
+I did my best to let the teacher-sellers that I met know that I was a virtual assistant and, in many cases, explained what a virtual assistant is.
 I gave out as many business cards as I could, and I tried to do this without being pushy or salesy.
-I’ve never seen this before, but at this conference everyone left their business cards on the cabaret tables outside of the session rooms, so I left several business cards among a few of the tables, too.
+I’ve never seen this before, but at this conference, everyone left their business cards on the cabaret tables outside of the session rooms, so I left several business cards among a few of the tables, too.
 Thanks to my in-person networking at this conference, I signed four clients, and one woman who picked up my business card off of one of those tables emailed me!

 Another way to find clients with this method is to let your friends and family know about your business.
 They care about you and want to help you, so have them spread the word about your business.
 Although it was only a temporary arrangement, I actually signed one of my friends as a client for about a month-and-a-half to help her get through a project!
 This is also a totally viable way to spread the word about your business and help you find new clients.